Rob Beveridge: Southland Sharks (2021–2022)

-Rockingham Flames (2023–)
+Rockingham Flames (2023)

 In December 2022, Beveridge was appointed an assistant coach of the Rockingham Flames women's team for the 2023 NBL1 West season.

+Indonesia

+In December 2023, Beveridge was appointed head coach of Pelita Jaya of the Indonesian Basketball League (IBL) for the 2024 season.
+He guided the team to five wins in six games before the club shifted him to the position of technical director in early March.
+The team went on to win the IBL championship.
+He toured with Pelita Jaya in December 2024 when the team played exhibition games against NBL1 South teams in Melbourne.

+Beveridge parted ways with Pelita Jaya in April 2025, midway through the 2025 season.

 National team

 Beveridge was part of the Australian national team program from 1999 to 2006.
 He was an assistant coach with the Australia women's national wheelchair basketball team at the 2000 Sydney Paralympics, where the team won silver.
 He next served as head coach of the Australian Emus at the 2003 FIBA Under-19 World Championship in Greece, guiding the team to a famous gold medal victory while setting world records with the highest ever score and winning margin in a gold medal game in international basketball.
 He next served as an assistant coach with the Australian Boomers at the 2004 Athens Olympics, 2006 Commonwealth Games in Melbourne, and the 2006 FIBA World Championship in Japan.
 The team won gold at the 2006 Commonwealth Games.

 In April 2013, Beveridge narrowly missed out on the Australian Boomers head coach vacancy.

 On 2 March 2018, Beveridge was appointed head coach of the Scotland national team for the 2018 Commonwealth Games on the Gold Coast.
 He took control of the "fledgling" team just six days before the opening game of the tournament and guided them to the bronze medal game, where they lost to New Zealand.

 In July 2019, Beveridge served as head coach of the Australian Emerging Boomers, helping the team win bronze at the World University Games in Italy.

 In February 2022, Beveridge served as interim head coach of the Australian Boomers for their World Cup qualifiers in Japan.
 He took over from Brian Goorjian due to his NBL commitments.

+In April 2025, Beveridge joined the Indonesia men's national basketball team structure as head coach of the junior boys team.